-According to the information available to the Authority, following the unavailability of Icesave deposits on 6 October 2008, the FME issued its finding of unavailability of deposits regarding those deposits on 27 October 2008.
+- 96. According to the information available to the Authority, following the unavailability of Icesave deposits on 6 October 2008, the FME issued its finding of unavailability of deposits regarding those deposits on 27 October 2008.
 That was the first step of the procedure laid down in Article 10(1) of Directive 94/19/EC.
-According to the Directive, the time-frame foreseen for the necessary procedure shall not exceed three months following the finding of unavailability of deposits by the competent authorities, unless the deposit guarantee scheme requests the competent authorities to extend that time limit 19.
-The Icelandic authorities extended the deadline for payment until 23 October 200920.
-Subsequently, however, further steps were not taken and, in particular, the relevant procedures foreseen under national law were not completed.
-To the Authority's knowledge no payments at all have been made by the Fund.

-As stated in the letter of formal notice, the Authority considers that the Fund forms part of the Icelandic State within the meaning of the EEA Agreement.
-Indeed, it was established by law with the sole purpose of providing a public service, it acts within a tightly defined framework which leaves no genuine margin for independent decisions by its board and it has special powers beyond those which result from the normal rules applicable in relations between individuals21.
-As a consequence, any breach of the Directive by the Fund is directly attributable to the Icelandic State.
+According to the Directive, the time-frame foreseen for the necessary procedure shall not exceed three months following the finding of unavailability of deposits by the competent authorities, unless the deposit guarantee scheme requests the competent authorities to extend that time limit41.
+The Icelandic authorities extended the deadline for payment until 23 October 200942.
+Subsequently, however, further steps were not taken and, in particular, the relevant procedures foreseen under national law were not completed. - 97.
+The Authority submits that the Fund forms part of the Icelandic State within the meaning of the EEA Agreement.
+Indeed, it was established by law with the sole purpose of providing a public service, it acts within a tightly defined framework which leaves no genuine margin for independent decisions by its board and it has special powers beyond those which result from the normal rules applicable in relations between individuals.
+43 - 98.
 Even if the Fund were considered to be an independent entity, the state remains under the obligation to ensure full compliance with the Directive and proper compensation of depositors under its terms.